algolia/instantsearch-ios/docgen/src/getting-started-programmatic.md

 In this part, you've learned:

-- How to build your interface with Widgets by adding the `Hits` widget
+- How to build your interface with Widgets by adding the `Hits` widget.
-- How to configure widgets
+- How to configure widgets.
 - How to specify the look and feel of your hit cells.

 ## Go further

 Your application now displays your data, lets your users enter a query and displays search results as-they-type.
 That is pretty nice already!
 However, we can go further and improve on that.

-In [part 2](getting-started-part2.html), you will learn about properly highlighting results, as well as filtering results which is essential for a complete search experience.
+- In the [getting started part 2](getting-started-part2.html), you will learn about properly highlighting results, as well as filtering results which is essential for a complete search experience.
 Note that part 2 will use the storyboard for simplicity.

-Also, you can have a look at our [examples][examples] to see more complex examples of applications built with InstantSearch.
+- You can also have a look at our [examples][examples] to see more complex examples of applications built with InstantSearch.
-You can also head to our [Widgets page][widgets] to see the other components that you could use.
+- Finally, You can head to our [widgets page][widgets] to see other components that you could use.

 [algolia_sign_up]: https://www.algolia.com/users/sign_up
 [widgets]: widgets.html